Aliases for CSNK2A1 Gene

 CSNK2A1 (Casein Kinase 2 Alpha 1) is a Protein Coding gene.
-Diseases associated with CSNK2A1 include Okur-Chung Neurodevelopmental Syndrome and Intrahepatic Gall Duct Cancer.
-Among its related pathways are B cell receptor signaling pathway (KEGG) and Signaling by GPCR.
+Diseases associated with CSNK2A1 include Okur-Chung Neurodevelopmental Syndrome and Distal Muscular Dystrophy With Anterior Tibial Onset.
+Among its related pathways are Adherens junction and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CSNK2A3.

 UniProtKB/Swiss-Prot Summary for CSNK2A1 Gene